dan1dan12345678/k3s_digitalocean/README.md

-# k3s-digitalocean
+k3s-digitalocean deployment of 3 k3s nodes

-# DO token need to added
+DO token need to added to main .tf